equalitie/ouinet/README.md

 the location bar and change `network.captive-portal-service.enabled` to `false`.

-Once done, you can visit `localhost` in your browser and it should show you the *client front-end* with assorted information from the client and configuration tools:
+Once done, you can visit `localhost:8078` in your browser and it should show you the *client front-end* with assorted information from the client and configuration tools:

   - To be able to browse HTTPS sites, you must first install the